ppleticha/plepetr.github.io/_pages/cv.md

 Work experience
 ======
-* November 2019 - present: Policy Advisor at Chamber of Deputies of the Czech Republic, Czech Pirate Party
+* November 2019 - present: Policy Advisor and Team Coordinator at the Chamber of Deputies of the Parliament the Czech Republic, the Czech Pirate Party

 * September 2017 - October 2019: Junior Researcher at CERGE-EI
   * Research topics: returns to R&D, technology diffusion, global value chains